-Right is the mole cricket, Gryllotalpa gryllotalpa, in the family Gryllotalpidae.
+Above is the mole cricket, Gryllotalpa gryllotalpa, in the family Gryllotalpidae.
 There are 60 species in the world, but only one species in northern Europe, and it is 35 - 46 mm long, and is light chestnut coloured with velvety hairs.
-In the UK it is a protected species and is found in just a few location in southern England.
+In the UK it is a protected species and is found in just a few locations in southern England.

 Mole crickets are usually found in damp ground near ponds, streams or lakes.
 Adults burrow in the ground making extensive tunnels just below the surface.
 Note the front legs are strongly toothed and modified for digging, and they use their rear legs to push back the soil.

 The eggs are laid in a chamber just below the surface too, so they can benefit from the heat of the sun.
 Unlike most other crickets the female has no external ovipositor.
 She lays 200 - 300 eggs, and guards and tends the young.

 The young hatch in 2 - 3 weeks and leave the nest to fend for themselves about a month later.